Last Updated on 26 February 2025 by Cycloscope

 To put the bicycle in the trunk of the bus you have to pay a small bribe, to be divided by the driver and the baggage desk lady.
 The task itself is not easy, there’s no space and there are two more Chinese cyclists.

-But fortunately the passengers are few, I think about ten, and we get more room to sleep.
+But fortunately, the passengers are few, I think about ten, and we get more room to sleep.
 The bus is slow and pretty boring and we get three passport controls.

-XinJang people’s mobility it’s quite restricted, especially if you’re ethnic Uyghur you’re sure you’re gonna be checked often.
+XinJang people’s mobility is quite restricted, especially if you’re ethnic Uyghur you’re sure you’re gonna be checked often.
 Indeed there’s a man with a Taqiyah (typical Muslim hat) and beard that gets some problems.

-From the bus we also see police practicing martial arts in the police station courtyard, weird.
+From the bus, we also see police practicing martial arts in the police station courtyard, weird.

 Of course, if we had had an unlimited visa for China it would not be too bad to save on the cheap bus, but with only one month would be a waste to see just grey rocks.

 Plenty of choice here, we find a hotel for 60 yuan (9€).
-A big double room, with huge TV, kettle, bathroom with shower, slippers. toothbrush, soap, shampoo and telephone… not bad really.
+A big double room, with huge TV, kettle, bathroom with shower, slippers. toothbrush, soap, shampoo, and telephone… not bad really.
 Something to eat at the restaurant across the street, and just before sunset, the best time, we go to look at the famous sand dunes.

 Dunhuang sand dunes

-About 6 km south from the city center there’s the official entrance to the dunes and the so-called Crescent Moon Lake, a small lake in the desert that indeed has the shape of a crescent moon.
 Of course, the whole thing is fenced and the entry fee is 160 yuan (23€… insane).
 But the dunes stretch east and west and we think there must be a way to get on them for free.
 And we find it!

 How to enter for free at the Dunhuang sand dunes:

-Take the last road to the right before the official entrance gate, you will pass a nice little village where the inhabitants breed camels (now only for tourists, we think), the dunes are on the left side behind some nice vineyards, but still fenced here.
+Take the last road to the right before the official entrance gate, and you will pass a nice little village where the inhabitants breed camels (now only for tourists, we think), the dunes are on the left side behind some nice vineyards, but still fenced here.

 Keep on riding, following the same direction (west) for about 6/7 km, until you’ll see a sand expanse on your left, there’s a little creek there.
 So here there’s no more fence and you’re free to climb the huge dunes and get lost in the desert!

-Dunhuang city center, food square and night market
+Dunhuang city center, food square, and night market

 The day after we visit the town center, very pleasant, with the famous night market where local handicrafts are sold, together with crappy souvenirs.

-Then we stroll through the “grill district” (plenty of shashlik and grilled fish here), and what we liked more, the sheltered “food square“, with dozen tiny restaurants each one specialized in a single type of dish.
-We visit it two times getting first a hot-pot casserole (I with donkey meat, typical from this area, and Elena with vegetables) and then North Korean cold noodles, of a weird violet color.
+Then we strolled through the “grill district” (plenty of shashlik and grilled fish here), and what we liked more, the sheltered “food square”, with a dozen tiny restaurants each one specialized in a single type of dish.

 Mogao Caves

 On June 15, we are ready to go to the Mogao Caves, a complex of 492 Buddhist grottoes carved in a sandy cliff, spanning 1000 years of history and Buddhist art, through four dynasties.
-Magao Caves are considered one of the most important cultural and artistic relic of the whole China, and thus of the whole world.

-The site should be, according to OpenStreetMap, about 20 kilometers and instead after ten we find the ticket office and the road is closed.
-They tell us that the ticket doesn’t cost 120 yuan (17€) anymore, from this month (June 2015) the entry fee raised to 240 yuan (34€, but with guide included).
+The site should be, according to OpenStreetMap, about 20 kilometers, and instead after ten, we find the ticket office and the road is closed.

 A struggle with the Chinese tourism bureaucracy

-The first movie lasts 30 minutes and is not bad, traces the birth of the town of Dunhuang on the Silk Road and the making of the caves.
 The second is in another room, with a 360° screen and, as we feared, shows the caves we’re going to visit spoiling the surprise.
 Half of the visitors sleep in the comfortable chair.
 Chinese people don’t complain, if it’s mandatory it’s mandatory.
 Well done Mao.

-Then, we have to wait 3 hours to tour with an English-speaking guide.
-The guide is a must have, the caves are closed by gates and they have the keys, and of course is useful to have someone explaining something to you.
-There are no explanatory signs.
-And anyway is mandatory.
-We find out later that the guide was there from 9 am, but foreigners can have the guidance only at certain times, set by the Communist-issimo bureau of tourist administration of Gansu region.
+Then, we had to wait 3 hours to tour with an English-speaking guide.
+The guide is a must-have, the caves are closed by gates and they have the keys, of course is useful to have someone explaining something to you.

-To reach the caves from the audiovisual center you have to take a bus, all included in the ticket, cause with your legs you can not go anywhere.
-Chinese tourists are absurd, always run and push.
 But people are numbered and the buses can accommodate them all, useless to push.
 Even when they visit the place they run, seem to be always in a hurry.
 Probably they are on organized trips and have to rush to see more things possible.

 However, our guide will pick up us at the entrance and save us the cue, with us there’s also an Australian dude.